machine-learning-apps/Issue-Label-Bot/README.md

 # Issue-Label Bot

 A [GitHub App](https://developer.github.com/apps/) powered by machine learning, written in python.
-A detailed discussion behind the motivation for this app and an explanation of the components are located in the [blog article][blog] mentioned above.
+A discussion of the motivation and the overall process of building this app is available in this [blog article][blog].

 Original Authors: [@hamelsmu](https://github.com/hamelsmu), [@inc0](https://github.com/inc0)